In the Media

 Meet the Man Who is Building a Path for People of Color to Enjoy the Great Outdoors

-Outdoor Retailer Daily: Twenty-Five Best & Brightest
+Outdoor Retailer Daily: Twenty-Six Best & Brightest

-Politeness doesn’t go far in the change-the-world business.
+(Pg.
+32/Change Agents): Politeness doesn’t go far in the change-the-world business.
 That’s why Glenn Nelson doesn’t let it get in the way.
 He identifies an underserved population and focuses his reporting until others notice.
 The formula works.
 When he realized high school girls’ basketball was undercovered, he started a website called HoopGurlz, eventually selling it to ESPN.
 Now, he has turned his direction to another issue: the lack of diversity in outdoor spaces.
 Nelson founded The Trail Posse to motivate and tell the stories of minority populations.
 He recently joined High Country News as a contributing editor covering race and public lands.
 “He’s willing to question what’s going on and ask the tough questions,” says Paul Larmer, HCN’s executive director and publisher.
 “The world needs Glenn Nelsons out there, pushing on these issues.”

 NPR Feature